havishshetty/InstaOWL/README.md

 ## Features

-- Microsoft Azure Cloud OpenAI api is used to generate questions in a PDF format in a clck of a button.
+- Microsoft Azure Cloud OpenAI api is used to generate questions in a PDF format in a click of a button.
 - The Number of questions can be User Defined
 - The User can Choose any Random Topic